ericanastas/dynalist-to-obsidian/readme.md

 - **vaultPath:** The path to the Obsidian vault to import into.
 - **destinationPath:** A relative path within your vault where you would like to import your Dynalist documents.
 - **requestInterval:** The interval between requests to the DynaList API.
-- **addCheckBoxes:** Add checkboxes to list items that are completed, but did not have check boxes.
+- **addCompletedCheckBoxes:** Add completed checkboxes to completed list items regardless of whether they have a checkbox.
+Markdown items do not have the ability to be "complete" independent of a checkbox like Dynalist nodes.
 - **strictLineBreaks:** Adds two spaces before line breaks to align with strict markdown.

 ## Run the Script